trentagon/trentagon.github.io/index.md

 -------------------------

-## About Me

-Hi, my name is Trent Thomas.
-I am an astrobiologist and planetary scientist based in Seattle, Washington.
+Hi, I am Trent Thomas: astrobiologist and planetary scientist.
 I am an NSF Graduate Research Fellow pursuing a dual-title Ph.D. in Earth and Space Sciences and Astrobiology at the University of Washington, Seattle.
 A full list of my credentials can be found in my **[cv](assets/cvs/tthomas_cv.pdf)**.

 ## Contact Information